-- The whole dental team, including 'front of house', should understand the practice complaints procedure, and regular training is essential.
+- The whole dental team should understand the practice complaints procedure, and regular training is essential.

 - Speed, sympathy and a willingness to listen can often be all that are needed to resolve concerns.

 Don't react defensively to complaints.
-They should be dealt with calmly and constructively, in line with the practice complaints procedure.
+They should be dealt with calmly, constructively and in line with the practice complaints procedure.
 GDC Standard 5.1.6 explains that a complaint can be an opportunity to improve your service, and you should share any lessons learned with all team members.

 Dealing with complaints

-- As far as is reasonably practicable, help complainants to understand the complaints procedure or let them know where they can find assistance, such as the Patient Advice and Liaison Service (PALS) in England, Community Health Council advocacy service in Wales, Patient Advice and Support Service (PASS) in Scotland and the Patient and Client Council support service in Northern Ireland.
+- As far as is reasonably practicable, help complainants to understand the complaints procedure or let them know how they can access independent complaints advocacy services - Patient Advice and Liaison Service (PALS) in England, Community Health Council advocacy service in Wales, Patient Advice and Support Service (PASS) in Scotland and the Patient and Client Council support service in Northern Ireland.

-- The GDC expects you to have a clearly written practice complaints procedure which is easy for patients to understand.
+- The GDC expects you to have a clearly written practice complaints procedure that is easy for patients to understand.

-- Keep a written record of all complaints.
-File complaint correspondence and documentation separately from clinical records.
+- Keep a written record of all complaints, and file complaint correspondence and documentation separately from clinical records.

 - If a patient makes a verbal complaint, spend a few minutes discussing it there and then.
-If other patients are waiting, arrange a further meeting.
+If other patients are waiting, arrange a further meeting, video or phone call.

-- The member of staff receiving the complaint should make a written record of the complaint.
+- The staff member receiving the complaint should make a written record of it.
 Don't ask the patient to put it in writing themselves, as this can risk escalating the situation.

-- If a patient phones the surgery to complain, try to arrange a face-to-face meeting to discuss the matter.
-It may be difficult to answer a complaint over the phone.
+- If a patient phones the surgery to complain, it could be helpful to arrange a face-to-face meeting or video call to discuss the matter.
+It may be more difficult to answer a complaint over the phone.

-- If a patient makes a complaint in person, encourage them to speak openly about their concerns.
-Reassure them that whatever they say will be treated sensitively and in confidence, and will not prejudice their future care.
+- If a patient makes a verbal complaint, reassure them that whatever they say will be treated sensitively and in confidence, and will not prejudice their future care.

-- A carefully-worded response can often help prevent the complaint progressing further.
-Please contact the DDU, as we can help draft or check responses.
+- A carefully worded response can often help prevent the complaint progressing further.
+Please contact us for advice, as we can help draft or check responses before you send them.
 See our guide to written responses for more information.

-- Make sure your response addresses all the significant points raised by the patients, and offers a suitable solution for each one.
+- Address all the significant points raised by the patient, and offer a suitable solution for each one.

 - If the patient is seeking financial compensation, contact us for advice.